sparklingrobots/nano2017/second_draft/meta/Questions.md

 The tree has a fungus inside of it?
 How does this interact with the fact that perhaps this malicious force comes from outside of the relatively small and isolated community?

 I like the idea that there is a fungus like the one that controls ants that takes these people over and needs to be removed or counteracted.
 I'm not totally sure how a song does this, and also it counteracts the whole idea that people are just kind of inherently weak and will make some bad decisions.
-Hmm hmm hmm.
-This book is probably destined to be bad but I really want it to be A Book That Can Be Read.

 Mold is an obvious overlap here.
 Mold as it grows from small spores, a treacherous threat that works, I suppose in much the way that this culture works--communally, collectively, piece by small piece, transforming into something good (to the mold).